Current Faculty and Staff

-- Graduate Students: Tuition Benefit pays 100% of tuition which covers two courses per semester (8 semester hours) or two per quarter (8 quarter hours).
+- Graduate Students: Tuition Benefit pays 100% of tuition which covers a maximum of two courses per semester/quarter (no more than 8 semester/quarter hours).
 The School of Medicine, The School of Law, Continuum Program Non-Credit Courses, Executive Education Programs, Executive MBA cohort program and any other program that is not conferred at Loyola University Chicago are ineligible for the Tuition Benefit.
 Please check with the College associated with each course to determine where the degree is conferred.
 Graduate program students who need to complete undergrad courses as a prerequisite requirement for their Graduate program the undergrad courses taken will fall under the limitations of the Graduate program policy. *For students that choose to enroll in the J-Term please see below.

 - Graduate Tuition Benefit is Taxable.
 Federal law currently makes graduate Tuition Benefit provided in excess of $5,250 in a calendar year subject to federal and state income tax, as well as social security withholdings.
 Graduate Tuition Benefit received in excess of $5,250 in a calendar year is imputed as income and taxed based on current income tax tables and tax bracket.
 Additional tax withholdings for this taxable Tuition Benefit will be taken from paychecks during the course of the academic term for which Tuition Benefits apply.